fishjam-cloud/documentation/versioned_docs/version-0.22.0/api/server/classes/FishjamAgent.md

 Defined in: [packages/js-server-sdk/packages/js-server-sdk/src/agent.ts:89](https://github.com/fishjam-cloud/js-server-sdk/blob/47c214593e589512a3ba31be9d92be66ca83da9a/packages/js-server-sdk/src/agent.ts#L89)

-Interrupt track indentified by `trackId`.
+Interrupt track identified by `trackId`.

 Any audio that has been sent by the agent, but not played by Fishjam will be cleared and be prevented from playing.